-Retirement is changing in big ways and one of the biggest drivers of change are the baby boomers.
+Retirement is changing in big ways and one of the biggest drivers of change is the baby boomers.
 The baby boom started back in 1946 and for 20 years, there was a massive number of babies born.
-The earliest boomer has turned 65 and for the next 20 years we are about to see massive number of people deal with retirement.
+The earliest boomer has turned 65 and for the next 20 years, we are about to see a massive number of people deal with retirement.

 Related article: The changing face of retirement